awerty1/XSPF_Analyzer/Readme.md

 # Realisation/examples
 1. For "analysis for broken paths" will created `broken_link.txt` file with report.
-2. For "simple replacing paths" will create new one with added `_edited` text in name of file.
+2. For "simple replacing paths" will create new one with added `_siedited` text in name of file `.xspf`.
-3.
+3. For "smart replacing paths" will create new one with added `_smedited` text in name of file `.xspf`.
+Also will be created `file_not_found.txt`